jessepav/lacygoill-wiki-backup/vim/vimscript.md

    > Implement named arguments for functions with optional arguments:
    >     func Foo(start, count = 1, all = 1)
    >     call Foo(12, all = 0)

-###
-### Why should I never write something like `get(a:, '1', {expr})`?

-First, optional named arguments are easier to read.

-They don't  require you  to invoke  `get()` multiple times,  nor to  write `...` which always triggers many questions in the reader's mind:

-   - how many optional arguments does the function expect?
-   - how will the function name them in its body?
-   - will the function assign them default values?  if so, which ones?

-As an example, compare this:

-    fu Func(...)
-        let var1 = get(a:, '1', 'foo')
-        let var2 = get(a:, '2', 'bar')
-        let var3 = get(a:, '3', 'baz')
-    endfu

-To this:

-    fu Func(var1 = 'foo', var2 = 'bar', var3 = 'baz')
-    endfu

-Or even to this:

-    fu Func(var1 = 'foo',
-          \ var2 = 'bar',
-          \ var3 = 'baz')
-    endfu

----

-Second, at a call site, suppose you want to specify a non-default value just for one of the  *middle* optional arguments.
-Using the previous  example; let's say we  want to  specify the  value `abc`  for the  optional `var2`  argument.
-With `...`, we would have to write:

-    fu Func(...)
-        let var1 = get(a:, '1', 'foo')
-        let var2 = get(a:, '2', 'bar')
-        let var3 = get(a:, '3', 'baz')
-    endfu
-    call Func('foo', 'abc')
-              ^---^

-Notice how we've been  forced to repeat the default value  of the first argument at the  call site.
-And we've  lost an information:  when reading  the function call, we don't know  that `foo` is the default value of  the first argument.
-We have to compare it to the default value assigned in the function's body:

-    fu Func(...)
-        let var1 = get(a:, '1', 'foo')
-        "                       ^---^
-        let var2 = get(a:, '2', 'bar')
-        let var3 = get(a:, '3', 'baz')
-    endfu
-    call Func('foo', 'abc')
-              ^---^

-Here, it looks trivial; but in practice, it may not:

-   - the function could be defined in another file

-   - the assignment could be hard to find (written in the middle of a long function's body)

-   - without reading the function's header, there's no reason to assume that `foo` is  the default value  of an  optional argument; thus,  you'll rarely make the comparison

-OTOH, with an optional named argument, we could simply write:

-    fu Func(var1 = 'foo', var2 = 'bar', var3 = 'baz')
-    endfu
-    call Func(v:none, 'abc')
-              ^----^

-Here, no repetition, and no loss of information.

 ##
 # Heredoc